| January 23, 1995 - North Jersey Herald & News by Cyril Tuohy

 anticipation of the new truck's arrival.

-prospect of buying a new pumper, which helped "pull them together."
-"This
+by theprospect of buying a new pumper, which helped "pull them together."

 was a spark for them," he added.
 Emker and De Ritter credit the volunteers